 NOTE 1: If the Service area list IE and at least one of the LADN information IE or the Extended LADN information IE was received by the UE, the Service area list IE is evaluated first.

+NOTE 1a: If the Extended LADN information IE was received with either the Partially allowed NSSAI IE or the Partially rejected NSSAI IE by the UE, the Partially allowed NSSAI IE or the Partially rejected NSSAI IE is evaluated first.

 - if the DNN and the S-NSSAI used for the LADN are included in the extended LADN information and the UE is located outside the LADN service area indicated in the extended LADN information;